cmu-psych-fms/json-http/README.md

 form to some other convention, but it must be used uniformly.

-If there is no `cl-user::run-model` function defined a stub version (`jh::default-run-model`) is called instead, which simply returns a constant return value, the example output from the same document referred to above.
+If there is no `cl-user::run-model` function defined a stub version (`jh::default-run-model`) is called instead, which simply returns all the supplied action IDs with equal probabilities to drive random behavior, the example output from the same document referred to above.
 It will also write to the log file the Lisp representations of the incoming JSON and constant return value; this may be useful for testing and/or understanding the Lisp format of the JSON when crafting the `run-model` function.